puavous/lmad1/BeforeInstanssi2026.md

 - You don't need to fork, clone, or download this library.
 This year we'll be using a completely new toolset that will be announced at the Instanssi event.
-Even if you want to be super retro and use the old tools, ask for a pre-prepared starter package at the event.
+Even if you want to be super retro and use this old lmad1 tool, ask for a pre-prepared starter package at the event.

 - You don't need to take a preparatory programming course or worry about knowing how to program or do graphics.
 We'll learn as we do